 'Burn from a video

 This option is similar to the above except it burns it directly in

 the PhotoVidShow editor.
 Also the option can be useful because it

 can burn any DVD-Video, Blu-ray or CD ISO image. e.g. If

 you used another application to rip a DVD onto your hard-drive, you

 could use PhotoVidShow to then re-burn it.

-burning an existing video folder from the hard-drive, PhotoVidShow
+burning from a video folder from the hard-drive, PhotoVidShow will